perladvent/perldotcom/content/article/_pub_2001_06_p6pdigest_THISWEEK-20010601.md

 {
    "thumbnail" : null,
-   "categories" : "perl-6",
+   "draft" : null,
-   "description" : " 3 June 2001 Notes You can subscribe to an email version of this summary by sending an empty message to perl6-digest-subscribe@netthink.co.uk.
-Please send corrections and additions to perl6-thisweek-YYYYMM@simon-cozens.org, where YYYYMM is the current year and month.
-It was a...", "title" : "This Week in Perl 6 (27 May - 2 June 2001)", "image" : null,
    "authors" : [
       "bryan-warnock"
    ],
+   "description" : " 3 June 2001 Notes You can subscribe to an email version of this summary by sending an empty message to perl6-digest-subscribe@netthink.co.uk.
+Please send corrections and additions to perl6-thisweek-YYYYMM@simon-cozens.org, where YYYYMM is the current year and month.
+It was a...", "image" : null,
-   "draft" : null,
+   "categories" : "perl-6",
    "slug" : "/pub/2001/06/p6pdigest/THISWEEK-20010601",
+   "date" : "2001-06-04T00:00:00-08:00",
    "tags" : [],
-   "date" : "2001-06-04T00:00:00-08:00"
+   "title" : "This Week in Perl 6 (27 May - 2 June 2001)"
 }